OGrocketa/ai-chatot/README.md

 # ai-chatbot

-An AI-powered chatbot that uses LangChain and PDF processing to answer questions from documents.<br />
+An AI-powered chatbot with Gradio UI that uses LangChain and PDF processing to answer questions from documents.<br />
 AI's used:
 - llama-3.3-70b-versatile (Groq API)<br />
 - all-MiniLM-L6-v2 (HuggingFace embeddings)